harish230504/KVL-KCL/verify the Kirchoff’s Current law and Voltage law for the given circuit theoretically and practically..md

 ## Aim:
-To verify the Kirchoff’s Current law and Voltage law for the given circuit theoretically and practically.
+To verify the Kirchoff’s Current law and Voltage law for the given circuit theoretically and practically

 ##  Apparatus Required: